StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 The following labels will be added to imported AWS topology in StackState:

 * `stackpack:aws-v2`
-* All tags that exist in AWS.
+* All tags that exist for the imported element in AWS.
 * All `tags` specified for the associated instance in the [Agent AWS check configuration](#configure-the-aws-check).
 You can add a custom label to all topology imported by an instance of the AWS StackPack by adding it to the Agent AWS check configuration.

 The special tags listed below can be added in AWS to influence how the imported topology is built in StackState: